stepin/python-challenge/README.md

 ## Evaluation criteria

 * Code as you will code for a production use.
 You can omit some of the boring stuff if you leave the comment that it should be there.
  Make performance/reliability decisions as for production with 1000x more data/load.
 * Challenge completion time is important, build the working version as fast as you can
+* To sum up 2 previous points: do not waste time on what is NOT in the task requirements, e.g. devops.

 ## How to submit
 * Clone the repo or start a new one.
 Do not fork it!